podenv/podenv/README.md

 - `--volume web:~` use a volume named `web` for the container home.
 - `--hostfile ./document.pdf` share a single file.

-### <a name="runtimes"></a>Runtimes
+### <a name="runtimes"></a>Container Runtimes

-Podenv works with multiple runtimes:
+Podenv works with multiple container runtimes:

-- Podman for container image and Containerfile.
+- Podman for image and Containerfile.
 - Bubblewrap for local rootfs and Nix Flakes.
-Checkout the [Howto use Nix tutorial](./docs/tutorials/nix.md).

 The runtime integration is decoupled from the application description so that more options can be added in the future.